fluencelabs/nox/docs/guides/kickstart.md

 More info on creating a new Rust project can be found in [Rust docs](https://doc.rust-lang.org/cargo/guide/creating-a-new-project.html).

 ## Optional: Creating a hello world Rust application
-_If you are familiar with Rust, feel free to skip that section_
+If you are familiar with Rust, feel free to [skip](#creating-a-fluence-hello-world-backend) that section.

-Let's code!
-We want our `hello-world` to receive a username from, well, user, and greet the world on user's behalf.
+Let's write some code.
+Our backend should be able to receive a username from program arguments, and print greeting with the username in it.

 Take a look at `src/main.rs`:
 ```bash